 Digital Nomads: Why Korea should be your next Workation

 Workations are a new way of traveling, targeted at digital nomads, remote workers, and companies.
-Created by startups and often funded by the government, these programs combining working with vacationing are booming in Korea.
+Combining working with vacationing, these programs are booming in Korea.

 Loneliness might just be the worst enemy of the digital nomad.
 It is hard to build meaningful relationships when you’re constantly on the move.